OnionUI/Onion/website/docs/06-multiplayer-netplay/02-easynetplay.md

 *Fight against your friends or fight alongside them, the easy way!*

-**Easy Netplay:** a feature for convenience that streamlines multiplayer gaming.
+**Easy Netplay:** a feature for convenience that streamlines multiplayer gaming: play from anywhere with all nearby Miyoo Mini Plus without any wifi or Retroarch configuration.

 This tool effortlessly sets up a hotspot, launches RetroArch and enables Netplay on the host side.
 On the client side, it joins the hotspot, checks the core and ROM checksums and connects to the RetroArch session, ensuring a seamless and enjoyable multiplayer experience.

 When you've finished playing, provided you exit RetroArch through the menu (and don't power down!) the script will continue to work, re-connecting you to the original Wi-Fi network.